Early Bird Offer! Free tickets to meet independent experts at this summer's Build It Live

 Permitted development doesn’t include additions such as verandas, balconies, TV aerials, chimneys or alternations to the existing home’s roof.

-If you do build an extension PD, they you may wish to obtain a Lawful Development Certificate, which proves that all the work you’ve done meets planning regulations.
+If you do build an extension under PD, they you may wish to obtain a Lawful Development Certificate, which proves that all the work you’ve done meets planning regulations.
 This is particularly helpful if you ever plan to sell your home down the line.

 If you’re planning to work on walls that you share with neighbouring properties, or building close to an adjacent boundary, you’ll need to make sure you comply with the Party Wall Act.
 This legislation aims to prevent and resolve disputes.